Terminating Workers’ Compensation Medical Benefits

 Any discrepancies in the injury description can be corrected (within any applicable statutes of limitation) by having an attorney file a petition to review the description of injury.
 With this petition the injured worker can ask a Judge to amend the injury description to include additional body parts by proving that those injuries are also related to the original injury.
 However, until the Judge issues an order officially adding to the description of injury, the insurance carrier will not be responsible for treatment of any injuries but the officially accepted injury.
 This concept is often troublesome to injured workers because litigation over an injury description can often take well over nine months, and until the description is officially amended by a Judge, additional treatment to any parts of the body that are not officially accepted will be denied.

-Our attorneys at Wolf, Baldwin & Associates are able to answer your questions regarding Pennsylvania’s Workers’ Compensation and collateral benefits.
+Our attorneys at Wolf, Baldwin & Associates, P.C. are able to answer your questions regarding Pennsylvania’s Workers’ Compensation, and collateral benefits.
 Our lawyers are experienced in workers’ compensation cases, representing both employees.
 Please click here to contact us.